 Research indicates that restricting foods that contain a lot of arginine can help stage off lip outbreaks and lip blisters.
 Arginine is an amino acid used by the body to synthesize proteins.
 Arginine-containing foods that may trigger a lip outbreak include:

-- Nuts including includes almonds, walnuts, peanuts, and hazelnuts.
+- Nuts - including almonds, walnuts, peanuts, and hazelnuts

-- Seeds: This includes pumpkin seeds, sunflower seeds, sesame seeds, and flax seeds.
+- Seeds - including pumpkin seeds, sunflower seeds, sesame seeds, and flax seeds

 In addition, large changes to the routine of your diet, such a sudden, increased consumption of highly acidic foods, can increase the frequency of outbreaks.